 The test data also shows us that when good quality parts are tested, the sensor will vibrate a tiny 2.n cubic millimetres.
 Its not noticeable but given an extensive amount of data, it indicates that the sensor is one which is indeed actually very well calibrated.
 Leak detection technologies from leak testing hardware are an excellent piece of engineering.

-Leak captured (seen left) when given a satisfactory reference volume.
-If reference volumes are incorrect, the probability of poor quality parts reaching global ecosystems increases.
-This is why quality control is important, a combination of engineering skill followed with a verification technique. |
+Leaks are captured when given satisfactory reference volumes.
+If reference volumes are not satisfactory, the probability of poor quality parts reaching global ecosystems increases.
+This is why quality control is important, a combination of engineering skill followed with a verification technique.

 Some side notes:

 Putting things into perspective.
-The quality of the part is exceptional when correctly fitted and often very close (0.9998) in terms of the pressurisation quality to the original master sample which would have be verified (signed for) by manufacturing management. this verified part is the master sample which all subsequent parts must equal.
-The master sample mimics the quality standard.
+The quality of the part is exceptional when correctly fitted and often very close (>=0.9998) in terms of the pressurisation quality to the original master sample which would have be verified (signed for) by a prototypes team.
+This verified part is the sample which all subsequent parts should equal.
+The master sample mimics the set quality standard and the distance to one signifies its equality to the original.

-Volume.cc has essentially removed the need for personnel to use spreadsheets which does not have the facility to natively communicate its data contents.
 Volume.cc is a solution to solve cumbersome processes which slow existent processes and overcome outdated forms of data communication whilst maintaining data integrity.
 Its entirely possible now to devise volumetric data sets and share them internally within organisations and/or globally with other engineers around the world within a matter of minutes.

 Publisher: | NLabs Studio |